on genomes, sexual attraction, and the foundations of mathematics.

 They envisioned a future in which genomic analyses were routinely performed along with taking blood pressure or urine samples and in which couples are counseled on the suitability of having children due to likely risk factors their children could inherit — a future we are far closer to as a result of the events described in this book.

-Five years ahead of the original schedule, Jacob was propositioned by Nic’s doctors at the linked Wisconsin’s Children’s Hospital that a whole genome sequence was the last recourse to try to find out what was wrong with Nic, to use as a tool to craft a cure, and to save his life.
+Five years ahead of the original schedule, Jacob was propositioned by Nic’s doctors at the linked Wisconsin’s Children’s Hospital that a whole-genome sequence was the last recourse to try to find out what was wrong with Nic, to use as a tool to craft a cure, and to save his life.
 In a truly historic event, the sequence was carried out and the source of the illness discovered.
 The reason nobody could work out what was wrong with Nic was that his illness was caused by a genetic disease that had never been seen before.
 No DNA from any animal, never mind any human being, had ever been found containing the single mutation responsible for Nic’s illness; he was one in a billion.

 One in a Billion is in no way just a chronological retelling of a medical breakthrough.
 Arguably Gallagher and Johnson’s greatest asset is the ease with which they convey the story as being less about science than about people: the horrible stress inflicted upon Nic’s family, the optimism, ingenuity, and bravery of the medical team, the foresight of the academics whose work years before led to the Human Genome Project itself and all that followed.
 One unsettling episode recounts how Nic’s mother Amylynne elected for breast reduction surgery in order to be taken more seriously by the medical staff treating her son.
-Gallagher and Johnson do not let us forget that the events retold depend on people’s behaviour and institutions ranging from academia to medicine to family to church that mould people’s motivations.
+Gallagher and Johnson do not let us forget that the events retold depend on people’s behavior and institutions ranging from academia to medicine to family to church that mold people’s motivations.
 A pair of contrasting excerpts should reveal this craft:

 “The boy knows where the operating room is.
 He knows the different floors of the hospital.
 The massive building, confusing to most adults, is home.
 What friends Nic has are here.
 His mom arranged hospital play dates.
 But friendships in the hospital are fleeting.
 Nic learns that friends always leave.
 They go home.
 Or they die.”